NASA Perseverance rover drops Ingenuity helicopter off on the surface of Mars

 NASA has plenty of experience operating wheeled rovers on Mars, but it's never tried to fly a helicopter on the red planet before.
-The Ingenuity rotorcraft will get a chance to make history in April by flying the Martian skies, but first the Perseverance rover had to drop it off on the ground.
+The Ingenuity rotorcraft will get a chance to make history this month by flying the Martian skies, but first the Perseverance rover had to drop it off on the ground.

 As of Saturday, Ingenuity is on its own.
 "Mars helicopter touchdown confirmed," NASA's Jet Propulsion Lab tweeted along with a photo showing the helicopter a short distance away from the rover.